 DIY cleaners are eco-friendly cleaners you can make yourself from household products, essential oils, and or natural soaps.

 There is a large market for eco-friendly commercial cleaning products.
 We will dive into those next.

 Eco-Friendly Commercial Cleaning Products

 Over the years, the cleaning industry has put more attention on preserving and saving the environment and the health of people.
-Due to this, well-known cleaning brands, and new brands, created cleaning products that were natural and or environmentally friendly.
-Many of these cleaners are made with plant products instead of petroleum or harsh chemicals.
+Due to this, well-known cleaning brands and new brands created cleaning products that were natural and or environmentally friendly.
+Many of these cleaners contain plant products instead of petroleum or harsh chemicals.

 Here are some cleaning brands that sell eco-friendly cleaning products below: